The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 Shaping

 Once the dough doubles in size, punch the dough down.
 Place the dough on the counter, lightly flouring if needed, and divide the dough into 2 equal sections.
 Gently pull the dough into a rectangle.
-Fold the top of the dough one third of the way on top of the dough.
-Then bring one side of the dough to the middle followed by the other side.
-Roll the dough up like a cinnamon roll.
+Roll the dough up.
 Pinch the sides of the dough to seal the seams.
 Repeat with the other loaf.

 Second Rise

-Place the dough into two greased 9×5 loaf pans with the seam side down.
+Place the dough into two greased 8.5×4.5 inch loaf pans with the seam side down.
 Let the dough rise for another 30 mins-1 hour until is has doubled in size in the pan and has risen above the side of the loaf pan.

 Baking

-Bake in a 350F degree oven for 35-40 minutes.
-The internal temperature of the loaf should be 190F.
-Once baked remove the loaf from the pan and let it cool on a cooling rack.
+Bake in a 350℉ oven for 25 minutes or until the internal temperature of the loaf reaches 190℉.
+Once baked, remove the loaf from the pan and let it cool on a cooling rack.
 Brush the tops with oil for a softer crust.

 How to store this sandwich bread